Hello and Welcome to Year 4

-Our Science unit for this half term is animals, including humans.
+Our Science unit for this term is sound.

 During this unit the children will be learning:

-Have you guessed that our first theme is 'Marvellous Mayan's' yet?
+Have you guessed that our first theme is 'Vicious Vikings' yet?

-- Discover where and when the Maya civilisation started.
+- Discover where and when the Viking era started

 Every child has a statutory entitlement to Religious Education and our class are very fortunate to have our School Religious Education Leader as their Class Teacher.